 “Mickey Mouse on Broadway and in the Halls of Congress” as part of “Intellectual Property and Performance” (working session participant) at Economies of Theatre, American Society of Theatre Research 2011 Conference.
 Montreal, 2011.

-“Mickey Mouse on Broadway and in the Halls of Congress” as part of “Corporate Cultures” (working session participant) at Economies of Theatre, American Society of Theatre Research 2011 Conference.
+“Branding and the Changing Role of Theatre in Corporate Cultural Production” as part of “Corporate Cultures” (working session participant) at Economies of Theatre, American Society of Theatre Research 2011 Conference.
 Montreal, 2011.